dannyramasawmy/ElasticMatrix/README.md

 # ElasticMatrix
 The ElasticMatrix software implements the partial-wave method [1,3,4] to model elastic wave propagation in multi-layered anisotropic media up to transverse-isotropic symmetry when the wave propagation is along a plane of symmetry.

+To view the html documentation in MATLAB: help (or press F1) -> Supplemental Software -> ElasticMatrix Toolbox

-- The ./examples folder contains example scripts demonstrating some of the capabilities of the code.
+- ./examples folder contains example scripts demonstrating some of the capabilities of the code.
+- ./examples_mlx folder contains example scripts in the MATLAB live script style.
-- The ./documentation folder contains relevant papers for the mathematical background.
+- ./documentation folder contains a reference list for the mathematical background.
-- The ./src-pw folder contains the source code for the partial wave method.
+- ./src-pw folder contains the source code for the partial wave method.

 ### Capabilities
 Some of the code functionality:
 - Plotting slowness profiles.
 - Plotting reflection and transmission coefficients.
-- Calculating the dispersion curves for simple plate structures (this has a few bugs currently).
+- Calculating the dispersion curves for simple plate structures.
 - Plotting the, displacement and stress fields.
 - Calculating the directivity of Fabry-Perot ultrasound sensors, see [1].